 Captain Harlock and the Queen of 1000 Years was not a particularly successful remake, in any sense.
-With Robotech, the changes to the overall stories of the three series it was comprised of were relatively minimal, owing to the sequential, generational approach taken with their fusing.
+With Robotech, the changes to the overall stories of the three series comprising it were relatively minimal, owing to the sequential, generational approach taken with their fusing.
 In Harlock/Millennia, the two stories are supposed to be happening concurrently, resulting in numerous problems-not the least of which being the fact that it only took a new viewer a couple of episodes to notice that the characters were rigidly divided into two camps that never met.
 The fact that the protagonists of Harlock spent most of their time in space and the protagonists of Millennia spent most of their time on Earth was a minor saving grace, but it was also unavoidably noticeable that the two alien races that were simultaneously invading Earth, who were supposedly allies, also never met.
 The two series also featured sharply disparate levels of technological advancement, since Harlock was originally set in 2977, and Millennia in 1999.
 (A throwaway reference to "the eruption of Krakatoa 700 years ago" seems to place this series almost dead center in the between those original setting dates.)
 Consequently, people in the show could consequently be see riding in hovercars or Volkswagons, depending upon which characters were doing the driving.
 And the sharp-eyed viewer wouldn't have too much difficulty in discerning two different animation styles and two different directorial approaches as well, no matter how similar the character designs might have been.